you will love the idea of holistic treatments. Others will be extremely sceptical about them.

 sells its own brand 400mg slippery elm bark capsules for US$3.49 for

-medicines can only be sold in Europe if they have either a traditional herbal
+medicines can still be sold in Europe if they have either a traditional herbal

 registration (which slippery elm bark does not) or a product licence.

-Some manufacturers are arguing that slippery elm bark is a foodstuff,
+manufacturers are arguing that slippery elm bark is a foodstuff, which would

 Body Energy Club sells 100 capsules (400g

 each) of slippery elm bark for CAN$7.35 plus tax.
 Shipping is included in the

 Do not give slippery elm bark at the same time as any other

 explains, it can inhibit the absorption of the

 medications.
 It is therefore best to give it 1-2 hours before or after any other

 medications (especially antibiotics), and ideally on an empty stomach,